Spectral Image Tokenizer: Introduction

 \section{Introduction}

-In natural language processing (NLP), tokenization associates words or parts of words to entries in a fixed vocabulary, which is straightforward since language is inherently discrete.
-The sequence of discrete tokens is suitably modeled as a categorical distribution with autoregressive (AR) transformers, which is the foundation of modern large language models (LLMs)~\cite{openai2023gpt4,team2023gemini,dubey2024llama}.
+In natural language processing, tokenization associates sets of characters to entries in a vocabulary, which is straightforward since language is discrete.
+The sequence of tokens is suitably modeled as a categorical distribution with autoregressive (AR) transformers, which is the foundation of modern large language models (LLMs)~\cite{openai2023gpt4,team2023gemini,dubey2024llama}.

-While natural images are represented by discrete pixel values, they exhibit high dimensionality, redundancies, and noise that make it impractical to associate one token per pixel.
+While natural images are represented by discrete pixel values, they exhibit high dimensionality, redundancies, and noise so it's impractical to associate one token per pixel.
 This motivated a long line of research of learnable image tokenizers~\cite{vqvae,vqvae2,vqvae2,vqgan,yu2022vectorquantized}.
-While there are successful autoregressive image generation models~\cite{vqgan,yu2022vectorquantized,yu2022scaling}, images are not sequential like language, which motivated developing alternatives to AR models such as denoising diffusion models~\cite{pmlr-v37-sohl-dickstein15,diffusionbeatsgans,latentdiffusion} and masked transformers~\cite{chang2022maskgit,pmlr-v202-chang23b}.
+While there are successful autoregressive image generation models~\cite{vqgan,yu2022vectorquantized,yu2022scaling}, images are not sequential like language, which motivated developing alternatives such as denoising diffusion models~\cite{pmlr-v37-sohl-dickstein15,diffusionbeatsgans,latentdiffusion} and masked transformers~\cite{chang2022maskgit,pmlr-v202-chang23b,titok}.
 Nevertheless, most of these alternatives also operate on the latent space of tokenizers like VQGAN~\cite{vqgan} instead of raw pixels.

 In this work, we revisit AR transformer-based image generation.
-Our main contribution is a tokenizer operating on the image spectrum, where the coarse-to-fine representation lends itself more naturally to a sequential interpretation.
+Our main contribution is a tokenizer operating on the image spectrum, specifically on DWT coefficients, where the coarse-to-fine representation lends itself more naturally to a sequential interpretation.
+Our Spectral Image Tokenizer (SIT) has several useful properties and enables different applications: